carlcs/craft-diywidget/README.md

 ## Getting Started

-To get started simply create a new folder called `diy-widget` inside of your config folder.
+It is super easy to build you own widgets using this plugin.
+All you need to do is to create a new folder called `diy-widget` inside of your config folder and add Twig templates to it.

 You can create new widgets using Twig/HTML, by creating a `widgetname.html` file.

-To add CSS or JS simply create a `widgetname.css` or `widgetname.js` file.
+These templates will now be available to add to your dashboard.
+If you need custom CSS or some Javascript, just upload it into that folder as well and they will be included automatically.
+Simply create a `widgetname.css` or `widgetname.js` file.

-You can look at the examples provided in the `_examples/diy-widget` folder.
-Simply copy the examples into your `diy-widget` folder and you'll be able to select and add them to your dashboard.
+If you don’t feel like crafting, just have a play with the example template files provided with the plugin.

 ## License